-What are Their Lives Like?
+What Are Their Lives Like?

 A majority of the Mru are farmers.
 Although they have been introduced to the irrigation methods of wet-rice farming, most of them continue to practice "slash and burn" agriculture on the hill sides.
 This makes them a semi-nomadic tribe since they must go to new fields every two years.
 Both the men and women share in the fieldwork.
 Rice is the dominant crop for the Mru who live in Myanmar.

 The Mru are a very poor people.
 Although they inhabit a region that is rich in lumber and hydroelectric potential, the villagers lack the technology and knowledge to improve their economic conditions.
 For this reason, they continue to live as poor farmers.
-They excuse their poverty because they believe that Torai intended them to live this way.
+They excuse their poverty because they believe that their god, Torai, intended them to live this way.
 At the same time, they pride themselves in their self-sufficiency.
 Each household produces its own goods.
 They also travel to the lowlands to visit the weekly markets where they exchange cotton for items such as cloth, salt, knives, and pottery.
 In addition to farming, many of the Mru men are skilled in producing bamboo items.
 Mru women are especially fond of wearing jewelry and other ornaments made by local craftsmen.

 The Mru typically live in houses made of timber or bamboo.
 The roofs are either made of thatch or tiles.
 Some of the homes are built on stilts to give protection from wild animals or floods.
 The farm animals live under the houses at night.
 In some small towns in Myanmar, a few Mru live in brick homes with concrete floors.

 When a young Mru man reaches the age of 16, he begins seeking attention by arranging his hair in braids on the top of his head.
 He also puts floral headpieces as adornments on his turban.
 Promiscuity before marriage is freely tolerated, although accidental pregnancy leads to immediate marriage.
 The young people are generally free to choose their own marriage partners.
 They need only parental permission.

-What are Their Needs?
+What Are Their Needs?